-Subjects were recruited from the Sekyere east district of the Ashanti region with the Effiduase Hospital as the base laboratory.
+Subjects were recruited from the Sekyere East district of the Ashanti region with the Effiduase hospital at the base laboratory.
 The examination center was centrally located in the study area and represented the general characteristics of the district.
-The analysis included data collected from December 2005 to November 2006 from pregnant women that attended antenatal clinics in the clinic sub study area.
+This analysis includes data collected from December, 2005 - November, 2006 from pregnant women attending antenatal clinics in the clinic sub study area.